DETAILED ACTION

 Regarding claim 12.
 The combination discloses network interface device of claim 1.

-However, in the same field of endeavor, Makineni discloses performing a TCP operation for the Nth TCP event after the second time point by a TCP processing logic of the network interface device ([0015] Eventually (e.g., after a coalescing window ends), as shown in FIG. 1C, the controller 100 (TCP processing engine) may write the headers 110a of the coalesced packet and the flow's descriptor to memory 102.
+Makineni further discloses a TCP processing logic configured to perform a single TCP operation for the at least two TCP events after the second time point has elapsed ([0015] Eventually (e.g., after a coalescing window ends), as shown in FIG. 1C, the controller 100 (TCP processing engine) may write the headers 110a of the coalesced packet and the flow's descriptor to memory 102.
 The controller 100 may then signal an interrupt ( single TCP operation)to initiate receive processing (e.g., network and/or transport layer processing) of the coalesced packet 110.
 For example, TCP receive processing can include reassembly, reordering, generation of ACKs, navigating the TCP state machine for a flow that corresponds to TCP operation), and so forth; the process combines 256 the payloads of packets in the same flow and prepares 258 a single TCP segment header and a single IP header for the combined payloads.
 An interrupt may then be generated (TCP operation) to initiate processing of the coalesced packet by a TCP/IP stack; [0009] The system also includes a network interface controller (NIC) (a.k.a. network adapter) 100 that receives packets from a network.
 Instead of writing each received packet into memory 102 for subsequent processing, the controller 100 features logic 112 that coalesces packets.
 This logic 112 combines the TCP payloads of different packets belonging to the same flow and prepares a single TCP header and a single IP header for the combined TCP payloads.
 The combination of the IP header, TCP header, and combined TCP payloads forms a single coalesced packet.
-The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred).
+The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred; ([0016] discloses after the coalesce window expires, the controller 100 prepares headers, writes the descriptors to memory, signals an interrupt at the end of the interrupt moderation time, and clears data (data corresponds to valid bit) used to coalesce packets during the preceding window.
+The coalescing process then begins anew).

-Therefore, it would have been obvious to a person having ordinary skill in the art at the time of the invention was effectively filed to combine the teaching of Li with Makineni.
+Therefore, it would have been obvious to a person having ordinary skill in the art at the time of the invention was effectively filed to combine the teaching of Vangala with Makineni.
 The modification would allow a network interface controller (NIC) (a.k.a. network adapter) that receives packets from a network.
 Instead of writing each received packet into memory for subsequent processing, the controller coalesces packets by combining the TCP payloads of different packets belonging to the same flow and prepares a single TCP header and a single IP header for the combined TCP payloads.
 The combination of the IP header, TCP header, and combined TCP payloads forms a single coalesced packet.
 The protocol stack can, thus, perform receiving processing for fewer but larger packets, reducing the per packet processing penalty incurred (Makineni[0009]).

 Regarding claim 15.
 The combination discloses method of claim 14.